cgod720/nextLesson/README.md

 [Code-splitting](https://reactjs.org/docs/code-splitting.html) allows your app to "lazy-load" only the parts of your app that are needed by the user, instead of loading all of your code, some of which the user may never need or see.
 This happens because your code gets split into bundles, making loading your app in the browser super fast!

-Client-side routing in next is page based and intuitive.
+Client-side routing in NEXT is page based and intuitive.

 ## Who uses NEXT.js?